 That being said, GraphApp is the result of over eight years of experience with designing and building portability toolkits.

 GraphApp is being released under the visible source code distribution model, where "release early, release often" is the mantra.
-This model of software distribution is better than a vendor warranty, because it gives you several advantages a warranty on its own cannot give:
+This model of software distribution gives you several advantages:

 In short, visible, free source code has a low cost, is safe and simple to evaluate, gives you security for the future, is updated quickly and is likely to be free of bugs.